Key takeaways

-Setting the scene: A dislocated and imbalanced copper inventory
+Setting the scene: A tightening copper market

-The forecast for copper prices
+What is the forecast for copper prices?

 Copper price forecasts (US$/mt)